SEND a MESSAGE to BC’s Politicians! [BELOW]

 See a recent news release at: www.ancientforestalliance.org/news-item.php?ID=709

-Island Timberlands is currently logging or intending to log endangered old-growth forests throughout the southern coast of BC, including McLaughlin Ridge, the Cameron Valley Firebreak, Labour Day Lake, Juniper Ridge, Cortes Island, Stillwater Bluffs, the Day Road Forest, and Pearl Lake.
+Island Timberlands is currently logging or intending to log endangered old-growth forests throughout the southern coast of BC, including McLaughlin Ridge, the Cameron Valley Firebreak, Labour Day Lake, Juniper Ridge, Cortes Island, Stillwater Bluffs, the Day Road Forest, Pearl Lake, and Kwakiutl lands near Port Hardy.

 On BC’s southern coast, already 75% of the original ancient forest has been logged including over 90% of the valley bottoms where the largest trees grow – and 99% of the old-growth coastal Douglas-fir trees.
 See “before” and “after” old-growth maps at: www.ancientforestalliance.org/old-growth-maps.php